MicrosoftDocs/power-automate-docs/articles/dataverse/cloud-flow-run-metadata.md

 - [FlowRun](/power-apps/developer/data-platform/reference/entities/flowrun) records might be throttled and skipped if a user has many flows with high run rates.
 When throttling occurs, an entry is created in the [FlowEvent](/power-apps/developer/data-platform/reference/entities/flowevent) table to signal that runs were skipped and the data set is incomplete.

 > [!NOTE]
 > The underlying data stream used for powering the cloud flow run record insertions isn't transactional, and hence isn't 100 percent lossless.
 Small data losses on this data stream might happen due to temporary, non-repeating service issues.
-Those missing records will not be represented by FlowEvent  Flow execution history within flow details in the Power Automate portal is transactional, and therefore provides a lossless view of runs.
+Those missing records aren't represented by FlowEvent.
+Flow execution history within flow details in the Power Automate portal is transactional, and therefore provides a lossless view of runs.

 ## FAQ